 Then consider that the above figure is a sub-total before the inclusion of revenue from approved used bike sales (for dealers), servicing and maintenance.
 And, that’s without all the accompanying ecosystem of merchandise and factory accessories sales.

-In short, it’s revenue not to be sniffed at, particularly in the current market.
+In short, it is revenue not to be sniffed at.
+That’s particularly true in the current market.
 Yet, it should be noted that BMW Motorrad was bucking the industry’s downward trend, with sales up 5.8% in 2019.
 Conceivably, an update of the R nineT was inevitable though not without investment and challenges – the latter in form of Euro5.

 R nineT Background